// Digital Forensics

 Evidence That Withstands Scrutiny

-Whether you're building a legal case, satisfying regulatory obligations, or determining the scope of a breach, the quality of your forensic evidence is everything.
-Evidence poorly acquired or improperly handled is evidence that gets challenged — and may not hold up.
+Whether you are building a legal case, satisfying ICO obligations, or determining the full scope of a breach — the quality of your forensic evidence determines the outcome.
+Poorly acquired or mishandled evidence gets challenged in court and thrown out.

-Binary Response forensic practitioners are trained to ACPO standards and have been through criminal and civil proceedings.
+Our forensic practitioners are ACPO-trained and have given evidence in criminal and civil proceedings in England and Wales.
 Every acquisition follows documented chain-of-custody procedures from the moment we touch a device.

 Forensic Capabilities

-• Network forensics — PCAP analysis, lateral movement mapping, C2 traffic identification, NetFlow investigation
+• Network forensics — PCAP analysis, lateral movement mapping, C2 traffic identification, and NetFlow investigation

-• Cloud forensics — Microsoft 365 (Exchange, SharePoint, Teams, OneDrive), Azure AD, AWS CloudTrail, Google Workspace
+• Cloud forensics — Microsoft 365 (Exchange, SharePoint, Teams, OneDrive), Azure AD, AWS CloudTrail, and Google Workspace

-• Mobile forensics — iOS and Android logical and physical acquisition, app data, communication records
+• Mobile forensics — iOS and Android logical and physical acquisition, app data, and communication records

-• Memory forensics — volatile memory capture, fileless malware detection, credential harvesting evidence
+• Memory forensics — volatile memory capture to detect fileless malware and credential harvesting

-• Email forensics — BEC investigation, header analysis, account compromise timeline
+• Email forensics — BEC investigation, header analysis, and account compromise timeline

-• Database forensics — access logs, exfiltration evidence, SQL server artefacts
+• Database forensics — access logs, exfiltration evidence, and SQL Server artefacts

 Evidence Standards

-All forensic work follows the ACPO Good Practice Guide for Digital Evidence.
-We use industry-standard tools (EnCase, FTK, Axiom, Velociraptor) and maintain write-blockers, verified hash documentation, and a full chain of custody for every acquisition.
+All forensic work follows the ACPO Good Practice Guide for Digital Evidence and ISO 27037.
+We use EnCase, FTK, Axiom, and Velociraptor, and maintain write-blockers, verified hash documentation, and a full chain of custody for every acquisition.

-Our practitioners are available as expert witnesses and have prepared court reports in both criminal and civil proceedings in England and Wales.
+Our practitioners serve as expert witnesses and have prepared court reports for criminal and civil proceedings in England and Wales.

 Common Instruction Scenarios